Start9Labs/sphinx-relay-startos/README.md

-# Wrapper for shinx-relay
+# Wrapper for Sphinx Relay

 This project wraps [Sphinx Relay](https://sphinx.chat) for EmbassyOS.
-Sphinx Relay is a wrapper around Lightning Network Daemon LND, handling network connectivity and data storage.
-Communication between Relay nodes takes place entirely on the Lightning Network, so communications are decentralized, untraceable, and encrypted.
-Message content is also end-to-end encrypted using client public keys on the Sphinx Chat client apps.

 ## Dependencies